Without weed :) :)

 This paper also indicates the benefits of using clay masks for mild acne although it was sponsored by a company that makes and sells clay!!!

 There are different types of clay to use.
-I think it's OK to use any of them although skin care marketing will have you believe otherwise.
-These are Bentonite, kaolin, French Rose, French Green, Fuller's earth (Multani Mitti) ...
+Examples are Bentonite, kaolin, French Rose, French Green, Fuller's earth (Multani Mitti) ...
 In general the French clays and Kaolin clay are gentler and less drying.

 1) Cleanse face first

 3) Test your skin to sensitivity.
 If your skin is sensitive, apply a thin layer and leave on for 5-10 mins and wash off.
-If your skin is not too sensitive, you can leave the mask on for 15-20 mins.
+If your skin is not too sensitive, you can leave the mask on for longer.
+According to Ayurveda, you should not leave the mask on beyond the point that it is just completely dry.

 4) Frequency of application - no more than once a week depending on how your skin likes it.